 "hidden epidemic" of sexually-transmitted diseases.
 Researchers from the United States and China say they have discovered that a significant number of Chinese adults are infected with chlamydia.

 and the researchers warn that the spread of chlamydia, a generally symptomless disease, could also blaze a path for higher HIV and Aids infection rates.

 richer, they are paying for sex more and more.
 A lot of businessmen and higher officials use going to sex workers as a part of their doing business, said William Parish from the University of Chicago, also one of the study's authors.

-The researchers are urging the Chinese authorities to implement safer sex programmes, especially aimed at the sex industry.
+researchers are urging the Chinese authorities to implement safer sex programmes, especially aimed at the sex industry.

 The Lancet also reports that China, which virtually eliminated syphilis in the 1960s and 70s, is now seeing the disease return with

 So why is there such dramatic spread?
 It is being fuelled in part by rapid social change.
 The large numbers of

 Chinese society is still deeply conservative with little open discussion about sex at any level.
 That severely inhibits

 sexually active now, had no exposure to syphilis for decades.
 Some scientists say that has left today's population with very little immunity to it.

 Melissa Harrington has filed a $75,000 claim for restitution against the Lincoln Nebraska and the police department, claiming

 She was sentenced in August to six months' probation for violating a public decency ordinance.
 Harrington had hosted a wet T-shirt contest at a Lincoln bar in

 March.
 Officers charged her with being topless.
 But Harrington claims she wasn't, because her nipples and areolas were covered with pink paint.

 Harrington said if she wins her claim, she'll donate the money to charity.

-Harrington filed a claim before the Nebraska State Claims Board Tuesday, seeking damages for what she says are lost business opportunities.
+claim before the Nebraska State Claims Board Tuesday, seeking damages for what she says are lost business opportunities.

 police raid on a suspected prostitution operation in one of Europe's most fashionable ski resorts.